CodeCorico/allons-y/CONTRIBUTING.md

-# Contributing to Allons-y! project
+# Contributing to Allons-y project

 We'd love for you to contribute to our source code and to make this project even better and fun than it is today!
 Here are the guidelines we'd like you to follow: